Alan Smith's north London derby preview: 'Anything can happen when Tottenham face Arsenal'

 Obviously, there have been one or two noises coming from him, when they have had a poor result, as to whether he wants to stay there long term.

 For Arteta, if they are not in the Champions League, they will be in the Europa League.
-That is still a step forward at this stage for Arsenal.
+That is still a step forward at this stage for Arsenal.https://www.skysports.com/football/news/11095/12370963/subscribe-to-the-essential-football-podcast?

 So, it is different for the two managers.